chickenboot/chickenboot.github.com/_posts/2013-05-24-zurb-foundation-with-nanoc-part-4.md

       %li Tag 1
       %li Tag 2
       %li Tag 3
-    %h5 Archives
-    %ul.no-bullet
-      %li May 2013
 {% endhighlight %}

 Because of the way the nanoc `Rules` file is routing, the address for this file will be `/blog/index.html` or just `/blog/`, which is exactly where we want it.

 We're using the [Foundation grid](http://foundation.zurb.com/old-docs/f3/grid.php) to create a ten column section for posts and a two column section for the links.
 In the main section, each article from the `sorted_articles` collection (which is a function in the nanoc [Blogging](http://nanoc.ws/docs/api/Nanoc/Helpers/Blogging.html) helper) is being rendered with the date and title as the header, and the full content of the article below.

-The navigation on the right hand side is just a placeholder for the tags and archive sections that will need more work.
+The navigation on the right hand side is just a placeholder for the tags section that will need more work.

 ### Minor Tweaks